 I don’t mean to diminish or minimize sex.
 It’s something special for sure, but let’s not turn it into the unicorn of human experience.
 Let’s not elevate orgasm into esoteric, spiritual realms.
-Let’s not start worshiping at the Ashura polls again, even under the guise of evangelical sexual moralism.
+Let’s not start worshiping fertility goddesses again, even under the guise of evangelical sexual moralism.

 I don’t think we should be careless with sex.
-Even though it’s just an emotional and biological part of most human lives, there is something unique about it.
+Even though it’s an emotional and biological part of most human lives, there is something unique about it.
 There are words in scripture that we need to wrestle, talk, and think through as we develop our sexual ethic.
+Words about fornication, adultery, and keeping the marriage bed pure.
 We have to think about the idea of two icons of Yahweh coming together to be one flesh.
 There is something weighty there.
-I would say there is something sacred about it.
+I would say there is something sacred, something holy about it.

 But it’s still just sex.

 The shame is what kills me.
 The shame that I read in my journals.
 The shame that was burned into my mind and my emotional core.
 The scars I have from playing out that shame on my flesh with cuts and burns.
 The shame is shit, and I will fight against the evil that comes with it.
-I don’t care what choices you have made about sex, whether they are the choices I agree with or I made: you do not deserve to be shamed about sex.
-That is ungodly and straight from the devil and is what the church peddles under the guise of purity culture.
+I don’t care what choices you have made about sex, whether they are the choices I agree with or not: you do not deserve to be shamed about sex.
+That is ungodly and straight from the devil.
+Yet this is what the church peddles under the guise of purity culture.
 I refuse to stand by and let shame rule our sexual ethics.

 There is no shame if it’s just sex.

-We have to create our own sexual ethic.
+We have to form our own sexual ethic.
 The church can’t continue to dictate it to us.
 We need to wrestle with the passages about keeping the marriage bed pure, refraining from adultery and fornication.
 We have to struggle through God’s detest of divorce and our reasons for jumping into an “I do” relationship.
 We have to know ourselves and how easily we lose our hearts.
-You are not me and I am not you, and neither of us can give the totalitarian response about sex that we in the church tend to give.
+You are not me and I am not you, and neither of us can give a totalitarian response about sex.
 We can share our stories, talk about our questions and wrestling, urge caution and wisdom, but we can’t ever step in and be the Holy Ghost for someone else.
 That is what giving someone a sexual ethic based off moralism is trying to do after all.